fandystar/ParkingLot-Node.js/README.md

 `ParkingLot()`: It is the main class which is used to initialize a parking lot.
 In each parking lot there is maximum number of slots and an array of slots that will be occupied by the car.
 It has following methods:

 - `createParkingLot(slotsCapacity)` : Creates a parking lot with given input.
 It throws an error `Minimum one slot is required to create parking slot` if zero or negative number (n <= 0) is provided as an input.

+    - `Minimum one slot is required to create parking slot` : When parking lot is not initialized.

-- `parkCar(input)` : Allocates nearest slot from entry gate to the car.
+- `carPark(input)` : Allocates nearest slot from entry gate to the car.
 It can throw following errors:

-    - `Minimum one slot is required to create parking slot` : When parking lot is not initialized.

     - `Sorry, parking lot is full` : When parking lot has reached its maximum capacity.

+- `carLeave(input)` : Removes car in given slot in parking lot.
+It throws following errors:

     - `Please provide car number and parking hours` : When input contains either of two i.e. car number and parking hours

-- `leaveCar(input)` : Removes car in given slot in parking lot.
-It throws following errors:

-  - `Sorry, parking lot is empty` if parking lot is empty.

     - `Slot number <CAR NUMBER> is not found` when slot number is absent.

 - `getSlotsStatus()` : Returns an array containing slot number and car number.
 It throws an error `Sorry, parking lot is empty` if parking lot is empty.